PrashantiSharma/UserProfiler/README.md

 ```

+The script sends requests to `old.reddit.com` with a standard browser
-The script includes a browser-like `User-Agent` header so it can access
-Reddit's public JSON feeds without authentication.
-If you encounter a `403`
+`User-Agent` so it can access Reddit's public JSON feeds without authentication.
-error, ensure your network allows outbound HTTPS requests.
+If you still see a `403` error, ensure your network allows outbound HTTPS
+requests.